alexkarlssonn/XC-Analyzer/README.md

  * [X] v0.4 - API call for getting all resultids for an athlete.
 API call for result by raceid
  * [X] v0.5 - API calls for getting analyzed results for an athlete
  * [X] v0.6 - Cleanup, convert database to binary format instead of slow JSON format
- * [ ] v0.7 - Write some tests, bugfixes, etc.
- * [ ] v0.8 - Simple frontend that can interact with API calls
+ * [X] v0.7 - Write some tests, bugfixes, etc. + Simple frontend that can interact with API calls

  * [ ] v1.0 - First proper release!
 Decent looking frontend.
 Can look up athletes and analyze his/hers results with decent looking statistics.
 Can also filter which results to analyze